Gr-Jeannerat-unige/Gr-Jeannerat-unige.github.io/page3.md

 ♦  	"High resolution in common 2D NMR experiments.
 Application to the structure determination of small molecules, the analysis of mixtures and NMR titrations"

 SCS Fall meeting 2013
-6 septembre 2013, Lausanne, Suisse
+6 septembre 2013, Lausanne, Switzerland
 ♦  	"A new approach to separate chemical shift and scalar coupling of 1D proton NMR spectra" (par Axelle Cotte, doctorante)

 Détection et Acquisition en Résonance Magnétique (GERM 2010)